natnew/Microsoft-Power-Platform-For-BIM/README.md

 # Microsoft Power Platform-For-BIM
-This repo contains files from Microsoft Power Platform Projects.
+This repo contains files from my Microsoft Power Platform projects.

 ## About Me
 I am Natasha, a AEC (Architectural, engineering and construction) professional who is interested in Code.
-My Github will host a variety of content from Dynamo scripts to apps.
-I am interested in collaborating on projects with other code enthusiast, with the hope of improving on my skills and helping others along the way.
-Feel free to reach out to me on Twitter or Linkedin. [https://github.com/natnew] [https://www.linkedin.com/in/natasha-newbold/]

-## You can find me here:
+## You Can Find Me Here:
 * [https://github.com/natnew]
 * [https://www.linkedin.com/in/natasha-newbold/]
 * @NatashaTweets2